k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

  The Fabric Web Studio adopts Visual Studio Code concepts.
 The UI is divided into several main areas:

-* **Editor** (A) - The main area to edit all your project files and entities.
-You can open as many editors as you like side by side vertically and horizontally.
+* **Editor** (A) - The main area in which you edit all your project files and entities.
+You may open as many editors as you like side by side vertically and horizontally.
-* **Activity Bar** (B) -  Located on the far left-hand side and lets you switch between views and gives you additional context-specific indicators, like the number of outgoing changes when Git is enabled.
+* **Activity Bar** (B) -  Located on the far left-hand side and allows you to switch between views and gives you additional context-specific indicators, like the number of outgoing changes when Git is enabled.
-* **Side Bar** (C) - Contains different views like the Explorer to assist you while working on your Fabric project.
+* **Side Bar** (C) - Contains different views, like the Explorer, assisting you while working on your Fabric project.
-* **Status Bar** (D) - Information about the opened project and the files you are editing.
+* **Status Bar** (D) - Information about the open project and the files you are editing.
-* **Panels** (E) - Enables you to see different panels below the editor region for debug information, compilations errors and warnings, or the integrated Fabric console.
-Panels can also be moved to the right to allow more vertical space.
+* **Panel** (E) - Shows you different panel modules below the editor area.
+Examples for such panel modules are the Fabric Terminal, Problems (comprised of compilation errors and warnings) and Debug Information.
+These can be moved to the right side of the screen, allowing for more vertical space.
-* **Minimap** & **Outline** (F) - Code outline, Gives you a high-level overview of your source code, which is useful for quick navigation and code comprehension.
+* **Minimap** & **Outline** (F) - Code outline, provides you with a high-level overview of your source code, which is useful for a quick navigation and a code comprehension.
 A file's minimap is shown on the right side of the editor.
-You can click or drag the shaded area to quickly jump to different sections of your file.
+You can click or drag the shaded area in order to quickly jump to different sections of your file.
 The minimap is shown only for some of the editors (mainly code editors) and when using those editors you can also click on the **Outline** icon at top right, which, when expanded, shows the symbol tree of the currently active editor.
 * **Fabric Apps Panel** (G) - Since the Web Studio works as part of the Fabric Web Platform, you can navigate to its other apps via this panel.
-* **Top Menu** (H) - From the top menu you can either carry out IDE operations, or activate certain Fabric commands.
+* **Top Menu** (H) - From the top menu you can either carry out IDE operations or activate certain Fabric commands.

 ![basic layout](images/web/1_main_ui.jpg)

 >**Tip:** You can reorganize the editors and panels, placing them in convenient locations.
-Drag and drop the editor or panel tab to reposition the editor or panel in the location you want on the screen.
+Drag and drop the editor or the panel tab in order to reposition the editor or the panel in the desired location on the screen.

 ## Activity Bar and Views

-The **Activity Bar** lets you quickly switch between views.
-Once you click on a view, the **Side Bar** is changed accordingly and allows you to make the relevant operations for this view.
+The **Activity Bar** lets you switch quickly between views.
+Once you click on a view, the **Side Bar** changes accordingly and allows you to make the relevant operations for this view.

 The Web Studio comes with several default views in the Activity Bar, as described below.
-You can open those as well as other views using the **View: Open View** command.
-If a selected view does not yet appear in the Activity Bar, it will be added at this point in time.
+You can open those, as well as other views, using the **View: Open View** command.
+Selecting a view, adds it to the Activity Bar.

-The views which appear by default at the Web Studio are as follows:
+The views that appear by default on the Web Studio are as follows:

 <table>
 <tbody style="vertical-align: text-top; ">